FlorianLoyns/FlorianLoyns/README.md

 ---

 I'm an interdisciplinary professional with a background in media sciences, pedagogy and intensive care nursing.
-Currently working as a nurse educator 🩺, focusing on simulation and innovative technologies 💡 in healthcare education.
+Currently working as a nurse educator, focusing on simulation and innovative technologies in healthcare education.

 ## About Me
 I'm fascinated by the potential of simulation and digital tools to transform learning in healthcare.